AmanPriyanshu/Stratified-LLM-Subsets-100K-1M-Scale/README.md

 Each subset maintains:
 - Balanced category representation (where applicable)
-- Diversity across all source datasets
+- Diversity across all source datasets (however, we take task size values directly for Nemotron as that's the only reasoning dataset we incorporate.)
-- Verification/quality filtering from original corpora
-- Proper licensing and attribution

 ---